Centripetal Catmull–Rom spline: Advantages

-Centripetal Catmull–Rom spline has several desirable mathematical properties compared to the original and the other types of Catmull-Rom formulation.
-First, it will not form loop or self-intersection within a curve segment.
-Second, cusp will never occur within a curve segment.
+Centripetal Catmull–Rom splines have several desirable mathematical properties compared to the original and the other types of Catmull-Rom formulation.
+First, loops and self-intersections do not occur within a curve segment.
+Second, cusps will never occur within a curve segment.
 Third, it follows the control points more tightly.

 Other uses

-In computer vision, centripetal Catmull-Rom spline has been used to formulate an active model for segmentation.
-The method is termed active spline model.
-The model is devised on the basis of active shape model, but uses centripetal Catmull-Rom spline to join two successive points (active shape model uses simple straight line), so that the total number of points necessary to depict a shape is less.
-The use of centripetal Catmull-Rom spline makes the training of a shape model much simpler, and it enables a better way to edit a contour after segmentation.
+In computer vision, the centripetal Catmull-Rom spline forms the basis of the active spline model for segmentation.
+The model is based on the active shape model but connects successive points with centripetal Catmull-Rom splines rather than straight lines, reducing the required number of control points.
+As such, segmentation models trained to produce control points for centripetal Catmull-Rom splines converge more quickly, and the resulting curves are faster to edit than linear polygons or other cubic splines.

 Code example in Python

 The following is an implementation of the Catmull–Rom spline in Python that produces the plot shown beneath.